• Malta

 Cousins (Paternal/Maternal) Not mentioned as prohibited; marriage is permissible.

-Distant Relatives (e.g., 2nd Cousins) Not part of immediate family; marriage is permissible.
+Distant Relatives (e.g., 2nd Cousins) Not part of the immediate family; marriage is permissible.

 Relation Type: Marriage Relations (Affinity) for men